THE BOULEVARD AT DALHOUSIE

 How high will the residential buildings be?

 The new buildings incorporate a range of proposed heights.
-The tallest building is located above the new Co-op (located on the east boundary of the site) and proposed to have a maximum height of 22 storeys (75 meters), but will taper down in height to 7 storeys closer to the Canadian Tire site.
-The second tallest building is proposed to be 10 storeys (32 meters) and is located on the north portion of the site.
+The tallest building is located above the new Co-op (located on the east boundary of the site) and proposed to have a maximum height of 22 storeys (75 metres), but will taper down in height to 7 storeys closer to the Canadian Tire site.
+The second tallest building is proposed to be 10 storeys (35 metres) and is located on the north portion of the site.

 How many residential units will there be?